maciejdomagala/maciejdomagala.github.io/_posts/2022-06-05-The-recent-rise-of-diffusion-based-models.md

 *Short timeline of image generation and text-to-image solutions.
 Source: author*

-## DALL·E
+## It all starts with DALL·E

-In 2020 OpenAl team [Brown et al., 2020] published GPT-3 model - a multimodal does-it-all huge language model, capable of machine translation, text generation, semantic analysis etc. Model quickly became regarded as the state-of-the-art for language modeling solutions and DALL·E [Ramesh et al. 2021] can be viewed as a natural expansion of the transformer capabilities.
+In 2020 the OpenAl team [[1]](#citation-1) published the GPT-3 model - a multimodal do-it-all huge language model, capable of machine translation, text generation, semantic analysis etc. The model swiftly became regarded as the state-of-the-art for language modeling solutions, and DALL·E [[7]](#citation-7) can be viewed as a natural expansion of the transformer capabilities into the computer vision domain.
+Below is a brief reminder of how DALL·E works.

 ### Autoregressive approach

-Authors proposed an elegant two stage approach:
+The authors proposed an elegant two-stage approach:

-- train a discrete VAE model for image compression into image tokens,
+- train a discrete VAE model to compress images into image tokens,
-- concatenate encoded text snippet with the image tokens and train the autoregressive transformer to learn the joint distribution over text and images.
+- concatenate the encoded text snippet with the image tokens and train the autoregressive transformer to learn the joint distribution over text and images.

-The final version was trained on 250 million text-image pairs obtained from the internet.
+The final version was trained on 250 million text-image pairs obtained from the Internet.

 ### CLIP

 During inference, the model is able to output a whole batch of generated images.
 But how can we estimate which images are *best*?
-Simultaneously with the publication of DALL·E, OpenAI team presented a solution for image and text linking called CLIP [Radford et al., 2021].
+Simultaneously with the publication of DALL·E, the OpenAI team presented a solution for image and text linking called CLIP [Radford et al., 2021].
 In a nutshell, CLIP offers a reliable way of pairing a text snippet with its image representation.
 Putting aside all of the technical aspects, the idea of training this type of model is fairly simple - take the text snippet and encode it, take an image and encode it.
-Do that for a lot of examples (400 millions of (image, text) pairs) and train the model in *contrastive* fashion.
+Do that for a lot of examples (400 million (image, text) pairs) and train the model in a *contrastive* fashion.

 ![Visualisation of CLIP contrastive pre-training, source: [https://arxiv.org/pdf/2103.00020.pdf](https://arxiv.org/pdf/2103.00020.pdf)](/assets/images/Untitled.png)